Denver Law offers a variety of scholarship opportunities to students:

 |Denver Law Veteran’s Scholarship||$10,000 – $15,000|

-*The Evening Student annual amount is less due to the fact that it is renewed for one extra year.
-The total value of the scholarship is the same for Day and Evening students.
-Example based on the Dean’s Scholarship: A Day student would receive 3 awards of $21,000 (or $63,000).
-An Evening student would receive 4 annual awards of $15,750 (or $63,000).
+*The part-time student annual amount is less due to the fact that it is renewed for an additional year.
+The total value of the scholarship is the same for full and part-time students.
+Example based on the Dean’s Scholarship: A full-time student would receive 3 awards of $25,000 (or $75,000).
+A part-time student would receive 4 annual awards of $18,750 (or $75,000).

 Merit scholarships are funded from various sources, including: University funds and gift or endowed scholarship funds.
 The dollar amount awarded from scholarship funds will not change from year to year but the source of funding may change.
 Students who are selected to receive a named scholarship will be asked to write a thank you letter to the donor and to attend our annual scholarship reception.